DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 ## Setup

 Use Datadog's [Service Level Objectives status page][1] to create new SLOs or to view and manage all your existing SLOs.
-You can also add [SLO Summary widgets][2] to your dashboards to visualize your SLO statuses at a glance.
+You can also add [SLO widgets](#slo-widgets) to your dashboards to visualize your SLO statuses at a glance.

 ### Configuration